 Now over to you: ready to practice meditation?

-And if you’re not sure how to get started with meditation, then I wholeheartedly recommend Headspace.*
+- And if you’re not sure how to get started with meditation, then I wholeheartedly recommend you try Headspace.

 Headspace has some fantastic stuff on their specifically for students, including on exam stress and test taking anxiety.
 They’ve also got some wonderful sections on content (stories / soundscapes) to help you sleep, and even curated focus music playlists.
 So I’m thrilled that Exam Study Expert and Headspace now have a partnership.
 You can click here to get started with Headspace for free.*